 The war on opiate drugs is escalating, and our presidential candidates are starting to include it in their campaigns.
 Back in the Obama Administration, they took measures to help the situation by pushing for additional funding from Congress.
 Today, the Trump administration is also continuing the efforts to win the war of opiate drugs.
 Slowly, but steadily, the White House is coming together to help communities on every corner of the state win the opioid epidemic.

 Suboxone treatment may be controversial, but it does help some people to get off of opiates like heroin and oxycontin.
 Currently, qualified doctors are only allowed to prescribe suboxone to 100 patients.
-The Obama Administration approved an expansion from 100 to 275, in order to increase the availability of the drug to people suffering from opiate addiction.
+The Obama Administration approved an expansion from 100 to 275 to increase the availability of the drug to people suffering from opiate addiction.

-- Better access to treatment for all patients.
+- Better access to treatment for all patients

 - Creating a task force for mental health and substance use disorder